darkangrycoder/102_oxford_flower_prediction/README.md

 Finally, the dataset is ready to model training stage.

+The dataset is available on google drive: https://drive.google.com/drive/folders/1DHTzI-2UQg1nwjLd9iY6GjveezmDy2cG?usp=sharing

 ## Model Training & Trialing

-After that, dataset is being used at training stage.
+After that, dataset is being used at training stage with Resnet 50.
 You can check Flower_Model_Data_preprocessing.ipynb file for more details.
 After trail & training, the model has achieved 96% valid accuracy.

+The trained model on Resnet50: https://drive.google.com/file/d/1-J3MplpNWdhGo5NZVc5N9SW7N_sLdWgC/view?usp=sharing

 ## Deploying